Top 10 Weirdest Habits of Famous Musicians

 Haha, who wouldn't want to marry him?
 Thanks, Gg2000, great addition!

-10 Duke Ellington played only in clubs and was regularly refusing to play in the countryside because he hated grass and grassy fields that reminded him of graveyards.
-He didn't even wear the color green Edward Kennedy "Duke" Ellington was an American composer, pianist, and bandleader of a jazz orchestra, which he led from 1923 until his death in a career spanning over fifty years.
+9. Duke Ellington played only in clubs and refused to play in the countryside because he hated grass and grassy fields that reminded him of graveyards and didn't even wear the color green

 I saw his love for cats in the Bohemian Rhapsody movie.

-12 Charlie Watts, drummer for the Rolling Stones, draws a sketch of each hotel room he stays in while on tour.
+15. Charlie Watts drew a sketch of each hotel room he stayed in while on tour

 He keeps all of these sketches in a collection.
 He's never said the reason why he does it.